magento/merchdocs/src/catalog/inventory-sources-add.md

     - For **Phone**, enter the area code and phone number.

-    - In the **Fax** field, enter the area code and phone number of the fax, if available.
+    - For **Fax**, enter the area code and phone number of the fax, if available.

       ![]({% link images/images/stores-inventory-source-contact-info.png %}){: .zoom}
       _Contact Info_